slyfalco/The-MoonHack-Project/README.md

 - An option for manually inputting a date
 - Auto clears variables out of memory
 - Automatic file downloads
+- Music and sound effects

 **In progress:**
-- Music and sound effects
+- To upload all changes on 30th July 2023

 *** ***
 SCREENSHOT OF PROJECT OUTPUT: